ArnaoutLab/diversity/README.md

 ## One package to rule them all

-The `diversity` package is able to calculate all of the similarity- and frequency-sensitive subcommunity and metacommunity diversity measures described in [Reeve et al.](https://arxiv.org/abs/1404.6520).
+The `metacommunity-diversity` package is able to calculate all of the similarity- and frequency-sensitive subcommunity and metacommunity diversity measures described in [Reeve et al.](https://arxiv.org/abs/1404.6520).
 See the paper for more in-depth information on their derivation and interpretation.

 **Supported subcommunity diversity measures**: